 Have an old record cabinet that's seen better days?
-Click here to try JZ's trick for repurposing a family heirloom and giving it new life.
+Try JZ's trick for repurposing a family heirloom and giving it new life.
 "We decided to use the bones of the old [record cabinet] and cover it with red oak veneer so it would still be the piece that my mom used to store her records," she says.

-Whether you live at the beach or just wish you did, creating a surfboard headboard is a great way to liven up your bedroom with some ocean-inspired appeal.
+Whether you live at the beach or just wish you did, creating a surfboard headboard is a great way to liven up your bedroom.
 Despite her lack of experience and limited collection of tools, JZ managed to create this gorgeous piece.
 "This headboard is proof that with enough determination, you can make anything you put your mind to," she says.
-(And you can follow along to make your own surfboard headboard with the full tutorial here.)

 Want to add some natural elements to your space but not great with plants?
 Try this sola wood flower centerpiece, via Just Might DIY.
 "A little bit of water mixed with craft paint, and you can dip dye these amazing [sola wood] flowers and create a beautiful centerpiece that will last," says JZ.

-This easy DIY postcard wreath is another great centerpiece that will look amazing on your wall all year round.
+This easy DIY postcard wreath is another piece that will look amazing on your wall all year round.
 "This wreath has it all: a funky Sputnik shape, silvery glitter, and a place to display retro postcards," says Tara Besore, founder of DIY blog Hammer and a Headband.

 All she used was pre-cut pieces of wood and glue to craft the frame.
 "I created this wreath to hold holiday and special occasion cards, but for the rest of the year it's a perfect spot to showcase my favorite postcards," she says.

 Not thrilled with the frame selection at your local store?
 No problem.
 According to JZ, creating this acoustic foam frame is pretty simple.
-"I created what we call the 'Soundboard Frame' out of square edged pine, black stain, and lots of patience.
+"I created what we call the 'Soundboard Frame' out of square-edged pine, black stain, and lots of patience.
 But it was definitely worth the effort!" she says.
 "Now this cool painting is showcased in a piece of art itself."
-(And you can make one of your own by following the instructions here.)

 A new light fixture can be an expensive investment—so if you're looking for a simple low-cost DIY lighting project to revamp your space, look no further than On the Fly DIY.
 "Pendant lighting is so easy and inexpensive to make yourself.
 There's no reason to purchase new fixtures at retail prices," says Vicki Liston in On the Fly DIY's video tutorial.